RabiulMannanSajed/API-Get/README.md

      * <a href="https://jsonplaceholder.typicode.com/users">users	10 users</a><br>

    </p>
- * Make a Post which is just a demo
+ * In Post.js which is just a demo test
  <p>
 by fetch give a URL where u want to post your data then write the type of your data